theofn/coursera_public/report.md

 valid for searches using the parameters "categoryId" or "query".

 I found a solution to this problem by using the haversine formulas.
 Thus, it was possible to associate the venues found with Foursquare venue search to the correct segment.
+For every grid node, the venue search returned a number of venues.
+The venues which are outside the circular area defined by the 400 m radius where discarded.
+The other venues are added as a row to a pandas dataframe.
+After iterating over all the grid nodes, all the data are collected.
+However, some venues are collected more than once.
+The duplicated are then removed from the data frame, so that every venue is unique.

+## Grouping of venue data

+Using the method described above, a total number of 3000? venues are collected, associated with 900? segments.
+As expected, no venues are found in the vicinity of some nodes.

 # Results